 This is my Jón and the bell in the church tower at Hólar

-There are so many artifacts in the Cathedral and a beautiful altarpiece from 1520 - we Icelanders are not used to such ornamental churches, being Lutheran.
+There are so many artifacts in the Cathedral and a very ornate altarpiece - we Icelanders are not used to such ornamental churches, being Lutheran.

 At Hólar there is a lovely turf-house called Nýibær - New Farm, built in 1860.
 It is called New Farm as the old farm was still there when the new farm was built.

 Nýibær turf-farm is now in the index of archaeological sites and relics and has belonged to the National Museum of Iceland since 1956, and opened to the public in 1958.
 It is open and admission is free.

 But it is different from other turf-houses, which are now museums in Iceland, in that it is almost empty, and the turf-house itself is the showpiece.

 And it is a beautiful showpiece, both inside and out.

 It is especially interesting walking around it, seeing the small windows in what seems to be only a grass mound.

 The turf farms only look like houses from the front - they are totally different from the side and from the back.